Starting and Operating A Fractional Owners Association

 What is the best legal form for a fractional or shared ownership?

 In most places, a co-ownership group or association that wishes to create a formal legal identity will have a choice of possible legal forms including various types of business entities (such as corporations, limited liability companies, and partnerships), trusts, and unincorporated associations, many of which can be further categorized as either “for profit” or “not for profit”.
-The choice of entity type is driven by three factors: (i) the cost and burden of creating and maintaining the entity; (ii) the tax consequences of having the entity; and (iii) the extent to which the entity will protect the co-owners from legal liabilities, and the need for such protections in light of the location and use of the co-owned property.
+The choice of entity type is driven by three factors: (i) the cost and burden of creating and maintaining the entity; (ii) the tax consequences of having the entity and of selling the property and liquidating the entity; and (iii) the extent to which the entity will protect the co-owners from legal liabilities, and the need for such protections in light of the location and use of the co-owned property.
 Take care not to overestimate the importance of liability protection.
 Insurance will provide the most complete and cost-effective liability protection for many owner associations.

-In instances where the co-owners will not be engaged in a joint business venture, such as sharing rental income from the property, a nonprofit structure is generally best, and nonprofit status is easiest to obtain for a corporation or an unincorporated association.
+In instances where the co-owners will not be engaged in a joint business venture, such as sharing rental income from the property, a nonprofit homeowners association structure is generally best; however, nonprofit structures should generally be avoided if a single-transaction sale of the entire property is expected or likely.
 Where a joint business venture is involved, a limited liability company generally offers the best balance of formation/annual cost, operational formality, flexible tax treatment, and liability protection.
 Most entity types can be created even years after the co-owned property was obtained, and can be changed from one type to another relatively easily; however, it is generally important to select and obtain nonprofit status during the first year of operation.

 When and how must the fractional owners association register and file forms with governmental agencies?